stac-utils/qgis-stac-plugin/docs/index.md

----
-hide:
-  - navigation
----

 # QGIS STAC API Browser

 STAC API Browser is a QGIS plugin that allows the exploration of geospatial data from providers that support the STAC API specification [https://github.com/radiantearth/stac-api-spec](https://github.com/radiantearth/stac-api-spec).

-STAC API Browser provides a simple approach in searching and using STAC API services in QGIS.
+STAC API Browser provides a simple and user-friendly approach in searching and using STAC API resources in QGIS.
 It offers a comfortable way to browse the STAC API items and ability to add the STAC API assets as map layers into the QGIS application.